patrimart/ngix-store/README.md

 export class AppModule {}
 ```

 Finally, inject the `IxStore` service into your components and services.
 Use `store.view(Lens)` to _focus_ on slice(s) of state.
-Here you see another fundemental difference between `@ngrx/store` and `@ngix/store`: instead of your logic being off in a reducer where you send potentially stale state, you compose functions and dispatch them to be lazily evaluated in the IxReducer.
+Here you see another fundemental difference between `@ngrx/store` and `@ngix/store`: instead of your logic being off in a reducer where you send potentially stale state, you compose functions and dispatch them to be lazily evaluated in the IxReducer with the latest state.

 ```ts
 import { Component } from "@angular/core";